 Reason 3.
 Arc de Triomphe

 Needless to say, architecture is another reason to visit Paris.
-Eiffel Tower and Notre Dame are good examples.
-But, did you know Paris has its parts built well-architected also?
+The Eiffel Tower and Notre Dame are good examples.
+But, did you know Paris has its parts (cityscape) built well-architected also?

 If you can fly above Paris and observe its streets from the sky, you will notice one thing.
 That is… Paris has several plazas in it, with several avenues converging on them.
 Place Charles de Gaulle is definitely the most notable of them all.

 Visitors of the Eiffel Tower can see Place Charles de Gaulle from its highest floor.
-At the top, if you face north, the notable plaza or juncture can be easily spotted.
+At the top, the notable plaza or juncture can be easily spotted if you face north.

 One of the avenues that run along Place Charles de Gaulle is Champs-Élysées.
 It is the avenue known for theaters, luxury stores, and cafes.
 But what makes Place Charles de Gaulle significant is the monument in its center.

 In the heart of Place Charles de Gaulle lies Arc de Triomphe.
 It is a massive arch that the French have built to commemorate their heroes.